 Think you know everything there is to know about SEVENTEEN?
 Here are some facts about this chart-topping and best-selling boy group that may surprise you.

 When you talk about the top K-pop groups right now, the conversation isn’t complete without including SEVENTEEN.
 Ever since their debut in 2015, this 13-member boy group has been amazing millions of their fans around the world.
 Their sales and success prove that they are one of the leaders in the game.
 But with the group gaining new fans every day, there are certain aspects of the group that new CARATs or causal listeners may not know of.
-Ahead of the release of their new EP, Attacca, coming this October 22, here are seven facts that you may not know about SEVENTEEN.
+Here are seven facts that you may not know about SEVENTEEN.

 SEVENTEEN HAD A PRE-DEBUT SHOW THAT LASTED TWO YEARS